Dhananjaighawalkar31/Java-DSA/src/Trees/Trees.md

 44. Ceil in a BST (Recursive — Version A: pure return value)
 45. Ceil in a BST (Recursive — Version B: instance field / side-effect)

+**Binary Search Tree — Structural & Query Operations**
+46. Floor in a BST (Iterative)
+47. Floor in a BST (Recursive)
+48. Insert into a BST (Iterative)
+49. Delete a Node from a BST (Merge Strategy)
+50. Kth Smallest Element in a BST
+51. Validate BST (Range-Bounding, Top-Down)
+52. Validate BST (Min/Max Propagation, Bottom-Up) ⭐ *(compare directly against #51)*
+53. Lowest Common Ancestor in a BST (Optimized) ⚠️ *(see note — your `main()` currently calls this on the wrong tree)*

+**Advanced BST Techniques**
+54. Construct BST from Preorder Traversal
+55. Inorder Successor in a BST
+56. Inorder Predecessor in a BST ⚠️ *(real bug — wrong answer when target value exists in the tree)*
+57. BST Iterator (Controlled Ascending / Descending Traversal) ⚠️ *(two bugs — `hasNext()` inverted, `isReverse` flag semantics inverted)*
+58. Two Sum IV — Input is a BST ⚠️ *(currently always returns `false` — direct consequence of #57)*
+59. Recover Binary Search Tree
+60. Largest BST Subtree

 ---

 ## 🌲 Shared Example Trees